WuNein/vllm4mteb/README.md

 Then

-python run_array_decoder.py
+python run_array_decoder_vllm.py

-I make two examples.
+I make two examples of not using vllm, and one with.

 ![Alt text](image.png)